voschezang/coding-handbook/quotes.md

 * Improving daily working > daily work.

-### DevOps Organizations
+**DevOps Organizations**

 * Design organizations to be [self-organizing](https://en.wikipedia.org/wiki/Self-organization) and resilient.
   * Allow for [free market dynamics](https://en.wikipedia.org/wiki/Market_mechanism) and healthy competition, but to a [limited extend](https://en.wikipedia.org/wiki/Das_Kapital).
   * Minimize the amount of regulation and bureaucracy.
   * Give teams and team-members agency such that they can experiment and innovate.
 Don't punish good processes with bad outcomes (but learn from them).
   * Assuming that employees are professional and act rational, any mistakes can be attributed to external factors.
-The logical response would then be to change the environment to minimize future errors.
+[Hanlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) is about accidents rather than stupidity.
+The logical response is usually to change the environment to minimize future errors (i.e. make processes and tasks [foolproof](https://en.wikipedia.org/wiki/Poka-yoke)).
 * Multidisciplinary teams are initially less (cost-)efficient than functional teams, but make up for this by writing better and more stable software.
 * Hire the most expensive experts.
 * Be more than just componets (e.g. departments), be interconnected, like a community.
 * Incentivize organizational [awareness](https://en.wikipedia.org/wiki/Andon_(manufacturing))

-### The hacker way
+**The hacker way**

 * Be goal-oriented.
 Focus on the most impactful tasks.
 * Sprint's aren't fast enough.
 Don't wait for other developers to sync up and instead release multiple times per day.